 There is no reasonable therapeutic alternative to the use of the otherwise prohibited substance or method.

 - Hormone replacement therapy (HRT), e.g. supplementing with prescribed testosterone in any form to raise testosterone

 levels due to natural decreases that occur with aging (even if to just elevate levels to within ‘normal’ ranges), is NOT

 considered a medicinal exception.
-Persons using HRT would not be eligible for WPA /NANBF/IFPA competition
+Persons using HRT would not be eligible for WPA /NANBF/IPE competition